-- Direct ToV: are payments made directly by Ipsen for the benefit of a Recipient - > Indirect ToV: Made by a third party (such as contractors, Clinical research organizations (CROs), agents, partners, affiliates (including foundations)) on behalf of Ipsen for the benefit of a Recipient, where the identity of such Member Company is known or can be identified by the Recipient that will benefit from the ToV.
+- > Direct ToV: are payments made directly by Ipsen for the benefit of a Recipient - Indirect ToV: Made by a third party (such as contractors, Clinical research organizations (CROs), agents, partners, affiliates (including foundations)) on behalf of Ipsen for the benefit of a Recipient, where the identity of such Member Company is known or can be identified by the Recipient that will benefit from the ToV.
 This also includes ToV between Ipsen and POs, however this is disclosed within a PO specific report.
-PCOs Reporting of Indirect Benefits provided through Contributions provided to Events through PCOs - that would therefore be the Beneficiaries of the Benefits - must be considered as Indirect Benefits.
-In consideration of legal issues that may arise in the reporting of Benefits through Distributors on behalf of a Member Company, reporting of such Benefits are not within scope of this Code.
-Contribution to costs related to Events paid through Third Parties to the benefit of individual HCPs that the Member Company knows, must be reported on an individually named basis, as Indirect Benefits to HCPs.

-Scope of Medicinal Products
+3.2 Scope of Medicinal Products

-Ipsen will collect, report and disclose all ToVs with HCPs/HCOs in relation to prescription-only medicine as described within the Code.
+Ipsen will collect, report and disclose all ToVs with HCPs/HCOs in relation to prescription-only medicine as described within the Code and, will also include over-the-counter medicines related ToVs.